Chapter 70. Other Provisions

 3VAC5-70-230.
 Sale of designer or vintage spirit bottles.

-1. The seller shall notify the secretary to the board of the date, time, and place of the auction sale.
+1. The seller shall notify the authority of the date, time, and place of the auction sale.

 2. Any bottle sold must be unopened and the manufacturer's seals, marks, or stamps affixed to the bottles must be intact.